visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LCS_operator.rst

 """""""""""""""

-Filter the number of seeds generated from the mesh (either native or rectilinear, see above).
+Filter the number of seeds generated from the mesh (either native or rectilinear).
 There are various self-descriptive filtering options.

-Streamlines vs Pathlines
-""""""""""""""""""""""""

-See :ref:`common ICS streamlines` attributes that are common to all ICS operators.

 Advanced
 ^^^^^^^^

-The LCS Operator shares the same :ref:`common ICS parallel` attributes as all the other ICS operators.
+In addition to the :ref:`common ICS advanced` attributes common to all ICS operators, the LCS Operator supports the following attributes:

 Warnings
 """"""""

-In addition to the :ref:`common ICS warnings` common to all ICS operators, the LCS Operator supports the following warnings.

 Issue warning if the advection limit is not reached
     If the maximum time or distance is not reached, issue a warning.